petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 The mechanism for this is the [`Stash`](http://getakka.net/docs/Stash).

 ## Key Concepts / Background
-One of the side effects of switchable behavior for actors is that some behaviors may not be able to process specific types of messages.
+One of the side effects of switchable behaviors for actors is that some behaviors may not be able to process specific types of messages.
 For instance, let's consider the authentication example we used for behavior-switching in [Lesson 4](../lesson4/).

 ### What is the `Stash`?
 The `Stash` is a stack-like data structure implemented in your actor to defer messages for later processing.